Skip to main content

 They move through the mountain with great dexterity, emitting noises, whispers, laughter, or drumming sounds that could terrify even the bravest.
 They’re especially dangerous for the elderly and children as they enjoy kidnapping the most defenseless.

-Tanuki are very popular yokai in Japan and today are a symbol of good fortune for businesses.
+Tanuki are very popular yokai in Japan and are a good fortune symbol for businesses.
 It’s very common to see tanuki figures with large testicles at the doors of shops and restaurants to attract good luck.
 There’s also a real tanuki, the Japanese raccoon, which despite its similar appearance to a large raccoon, actually belongs to the canid family.

 Japanese street in Kyoto

-According to the legend, this parade of abandoned tsukumogami happened on Ichijo Dori (一条通り), a street in Kyoto with many yokai statues. © Clémentine Cintré
+According to the legend, this parade of abandoned tsukumogami happened on Ichijo Dori 一条通り, a street in Kyoto with many yokai statues.
+Photos: Clémentine Cintré

 Yokai and Yurei: Are They Monsters or Ghosts?